sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 ### Basic complex span tasks stats
  OSPAN: range = 0-25; mean =14.53; median = 13
  SYMSPAN: range = 0-14; mean = 7.657; median = 9
+ Ospan and symspan are correlated: r = .26, p = .009
+ COMPOSITE: range = .06 - 1; median = .5743; mean = .57

 ### Basic ERQ stats
  ERQ REAPPRAISAL: range = 14-42; mean = 29.69; median = 30
  ERQ SUPPRESSION:  range = 4 - 27; mean = 14.89; median = 15

 - How does the complex span and ERQ compare to other studies?

+### Individual-level measures: Are they related?
+  - Instruction difficulty: using linear mixed effects model with instruction difficulty as outcome variable, there is no main effects of composite span score, erq or motivation.
+Trending effect of strategy (with strategy instructions being rated as more difficult).
+No interactions between strategy and the predictor variables.
+  - Instruction frequency: using lienar mixed effects with instruction frequency as outcome variable, there is no main effects of composite span score, erq.
+But there is an effect of strategy (positive) and an interaction between strategy and motivation.
+This relationship is weird in natural condition when motivation is low, frequency ratings are lower and this effect is weakened when motivation is high.
+In the strategy condition, when motivation is low, the effect on frequency ratings is positive (higher frequency rating) but when motivation is high, the effect of frequency ratings is negative (lower frequency ratings).

 ## Temporal context effects!
 ### Generalized linear mixed effects modeling